apache/pekko-connectors/docs/src/main/paradox/azure-storage-queue.md

 # Azure Storage Queue

-The Azure Storage Queue connector provides an Akka Stream Source and Sinks for Azure Storage Queue integration.
+The Azure Storage Queue connector provides an Apache Pekko Stream Source and Sinks for Azure Storage Queue integration.

 Azure Storage Queue is a queuing service similar to Amazon's SQS.
 It is designed mostly for long-running and non-time-critical tasks.
 For more information on Azure Storage Queue see the [Azure docs](https://azure.microsoft.com/en-us/services/storage/queues/).